Xilinx/mlir-aie/docs/buildHostLin.md

 # Linux Setup and Build Instructions

 These instructions will guide you through everything required for building and executing a program on the Ryzen™ AI NPU, starting from a fresh bare-bones **Ubuntu 22.04 LTS** install.
-Only Ubuntu 22.04 LTS is supported.
+Ubuntu 22.04 LTS, Ubuntu 24.04 LTS and Ubuntu 24.10 are supported by this toolchain.

 ## Initial Setup